Center clients speak out about how they were denied essential abortion care—even though their health, lives and future fertility were at risk.

 Samantha’s daughter died four hours after birth.

-Anna Zargarian’s water broke prematurely, leaving her fetus with no chance of survival.
+Anna Zargarian’s water broke prematurely, and her fetus had no chance of survival.
 Although doctors recommended that Anna get an abortion since she was at risk of hemorrhaging and developing a sepsis infection, they were unable to provide her that care in Texas.

 After learning her fetus had a fatal diagnosis, Nicole Blackmon was told by doctors that because of her serious, chronic health conditions, she was at high risk of having a stroke during labor and delivery.
 Without resources to leave Tennessee to obtain abortion care, she was forced to remain pregnant.